-WHEREAS, Florida Courts have recognized, as a lawful exercise of the police power, a municipality's authority to change hours of sale for alcoholic beverages; municipalities have the statutory authority under Section 562.14, Florida Statutes, to restrict the hours when alcohol may
+WHEREAS, Florida Courts have recognized, as a lawful exercise of the police power, a municipality's authority to change hours of sale for alcoholic beverages; municipalities have the

 WHEREAS, the Florida Attorney General has opined that a municipality may regulate (1) the hours of sale, (2) zoning of locations in which alcoholic beverages may be sold, and (3) the sanitary conditions under which alcoholic beverages may be dispensed or served to the public (Op.
 Att'y Gen. Fla.
 059-73 (1959)); and